xxiaoweii/tp/docs/UserGuide.md

 ```
 Invalid command format!
-search: Finds all persons whose names contain any of the specified keywords (case-insensitive) and displays them as a list with index numbers.
+searchrole: Finds all persons whose names contain any of the specified keywords (case-insensitive) and displays them as a list with index numbers.
 Parameters: KEYWORD [MORE_KEYWORDS]...
-Example: search alice bob charlie
+Example: searchrole alice bob charlie
 ```

 ### Searching for profiles by rle: `searchtutorial`